OxygenCobalt/Auxio/info/ARCHITECTURE.md

 #### Package Structure

 Auxio's package structure is strictly feature-oriented.
-For example, playback code is exclusively in the `playback` package, detail code is exclusively in the `detail` package.
+For example, playback code is exclusively in the `playback` package, and detail code is exclusively in the `detail` package.
 Sub-packages can be related to the code it contains, such as `detail.recycler` for the detail UI adapters, or they can be related to a sub-feature, like `playback.queue` for the queue UI.

 A full run-down of Auxio's current package structure as of the latest version is shown below.